cupnoodle/fluffyes/67-siwa.md

         /*
-            useful for server side, the app can send identityToken and authorizationCode to server for verification purpose
+            useful for server side, the app can send identityToken and authorizationCode to the server for verification purpose
         */
         var identityToken : String?
         if let token = appleIDCredential.identityToken {